 - Preheat oven to 400 F.

-- Roast in the oven for 10 to 20 minutes until the skin starts to wrinkle and separate from the peppers.
+- Line a baking sheet with parchment paper.
+Lay the peppers, skin up, on the baking sheet in one layer, spray the peppers with the oil and roast in the oven for 10 to 20 minutes until the skin starts to wrinkle and separate from the peppers.

 - Remove the baking sheet from the oven and use a spatula to add the hot peppers to a Ziplock or produce plastic bag.
 Close the bag and let the peppers rest for 10 minutes or so.

 - While the peppers are resting in the bag, fill your pressure canner with 2'' of water and set it on the stovetop.
 Turn the heat to high and bring the water to a simmer (180 degrees F).
 Wash your jars, lids, and rings and set them aside.